Boualam3/telegram-scrap-move-members/README.md

 # telegram-scrap-move-members
+**Disclaimer: This tool is intended for educational and lawful purposes only.
+I am not responsible for any illegal or unethical use of this tool.
+Please ensure you comply with all applicable laws and respect the privacy and consent of Telegram users.**

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a name="readme-top"></a>

 <!-- GETTING STARTED -->
 ## Getting Started
-This open-source mini project allows you to scrape members from Telegram groups and add them to own groups automatically.
+This project allows you to scrape members from one Telegram group and add them to own group.
+It provides a simple and efficient way to automate the process of adding members from one group to another, saving you time and effort.
-With this tool, you can easily grow your Telegram communities by leveraging existing groups.
 ### Prerequisites
 Before you can get started with this project, make sure you have the following prerequisites: